Bwiti

-Bwiti is a spiritual discipline of the forest-dwelling Punu people and Mitsogo peoples of Gabon (where it is recognized as one of three official religions) and by the Fang people of Gabon and Cameroon.
+Bwiti is a spiritual discipline of the forest-dwelling Punu people and Mitsogo peoples of Gabon (where it is recognized as one of three official religions) and by the Fang people of Gabon.
 Modern Bwiti incorporates animism, ancestor worship, and in some cases, Christianity, into a syncretistic belief system.

 Bwiti practitioners use the psychedelic, dissociative root bark of the Tabernanthe iboga plant, specially cultivated for the religion, to promote radical spiritual growth, to stabilize community and family structure, to meet religious requirements, and to resolve pathological problems.
 The root bark has been consumed for hundreds of years in a Bwiti rite of passage ceremony, as well as in initiation rites and acts of healing.
 The experience yields complex visions and insights anticipated to be valuable to the initiate and the chapel.

 Liturgy

 Intoxicants in liturgy

 Taking Iboga brings both open and closed-eye visions which can be made stronger by darkness, ambiance, and suggestion.
 Following the visions, users experience an introspective mindset in which they often recount past experiences in life.
 Difficulty sleeping, nausea, and vomiting sometimes last until the day after consumption.